 The brackets should be against the outer edge and attach with small wood screws.

-Push the other end of the vinyl tube through the bottom of the wood lid’s half inch hole and up though the copper tube until just before it sticks out the other end of the copper tube.
+Push the other end of the vinyl tube through the bottom of the wood lid’s half-inch hole and up through the copper tube until just before it sticks out the other end of the copper tube.

 Now lower the new lid onto the tank making sure the vinyl tubing does not interfere with the internal mechanisms in the tank.
 Take the metal bowl with the funnel attached and make sure the glue is dry.

 Now look down the 3-inch hole in the lid and you should see the overflow tube.

 Take the bowl and funnel and lower it onto the hole, the funnel needs to go into the overflow tube.

 Finished: The sink is now complete.
 I would recommend putting some kind of waterproofing on the lid to protect the wood.